-In recognition of his outstanding work, Casey has been selected as a “Rising Star” by Missouri & Kansas Super Lawyers in 2014, 2015 and 2016.
+In recognition of his outstanding work, Casey has been selected as a “Rising Star” by Missouri & Kansas Super Lawyers in 2014 – 2017.

 Casey is the team leader of the firm’s Traveling Estate Planning Program, a new initiative to enhance employer benefits packages and to increase employee satisfaction and well-being by offering quality, affordable access to necessary estate planning services.

 Casey also consults and advises small business owners on assessing liability, managing risks and handling of employment matters.

 Outside the office, Casey enjoys running, basketball, spending time with his wife and playing with his young daughter.
 He also enjoys traveling to national parks and watching Notre Dame football.

 Born and raised in Los Angeles, Casey attended the University of Notre Dame, where he earned his Bachelor of Arts from the Program of Liberal Studies and a minor in Chinese.
 Casey then attended Saint Louis University School of Law as an 1843 Scholar where he received his Juris Doctor.